peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 * [loadTransposeMatrix](#extras_matrixstack_MatrixStack_loadTransposeMatrix)<br>Modifies the matrix at the top of this stack by replacing it with the transpose of the given matrix.
-* [lookAt](#extras_matrixstack_MatrixStack_lookAt)<br>Modifies the matrix at the top of this stack by multiplying it by a matrix representing a camera view.
+* [lookAt](#extras_matrixstack_MatrixStack_lookAt)<br>Modifies the matrix at the top of this stack by multiplying it by a matrix representing a "camera" view.
 * [multMatrix](#extras_matrixstack_MatrixStack_multMatrix)<br>Modifies the matrix at the top of this stack by multiplying it by another matrix.
+* [multTransposeMatrix](#extras_matrixstack_MatrixStack_multTransposeMatrix)<br>Modifies the matrix at the top of this stack by multiplying it by the transpose of another matrix.
-* [ortho](#extras_matrixstack_MatrixStack_ortho)<br>Modifies the matrix at the top of this stack by multiplying it by an orthographic projection.
+* [ortho](#extras_matrixstack_MatrixStack_ortho)<br>Modifies the matrix at the top of this stack by multiplying it by an orthographic projection matrix.
-* [ortho2d](#extras_matrixstack_MatrixStack_ortho2d)<br>Modifies the matrix at the top of this stack by multiplying it by a 2D orthographic projection.
+* [ortho2d](#extras_matrixstack_MatrixStack_ortho2d)<br>Modifies the matrix at the top of this stack by multiplying it by a 2D orthographic projection matrix.
 * [perspective](#extras_matrixstack_MatrixStack_perspective)<br>Modifies the matrix at the top of this stack by multiplying it by a matrix that defines a perspective projection.
 * [pickMatrix](#extras_matrixstack_MatrixStack_pickMatrix)<br>Modifies the matrix at the top of this stack by multiplying it by